 We also welcome applicants from a diverse range of backgrounds who do not have the entry requirements outlined above.
 Applicants will be considered on the basis of evidence of personal, professional and educational experience which indicates an applicant's ability to meet the demands of the programme.
-Where appropriate experience or learning has been gained prior to enrolment on the programme RPL/RPEL may be possible.
+Where appropriate experience or learning has been gained prior to enrolment on the programme recognition of that prior learning (RPL/RPEL) may be possible.
 Applicants whose first language is not English must also gain a minimum IELTS score of 6.0 prior to entry onto the programme.